MikeSays-1/azure-config-and-ad-installation/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1.
-Setup Domain Controller in Azure
+- Setup Domain Controller in Azure
-- Step 2.
-Setup Client-1 in Azure
+- Setup Client-1 in Azure
-- Step 3.
-Install Active Directory
+- Install Active Directory

 <h2>Deployment and Configuration Steps</h2>

 <p>
+1. CREATE RESOURCE GROUP.
 Log into Azure Portal, and in the search bar type "Resource Groups", select Resource Groups and press "+ Create" to create a resouce group.
 Name your resource group "rg-ad-lab" and select "Review + Create", finally "Create".
 <br />
 </p>